Participatory economics: Compensation for effort and sacrifice (principle for distribution)

 Albert and Hahnel argue that it is inequitable and ineffective to compensate people on the basis of luck (e.g. skills or talents that owe to their birth or heredity), or by virtue of workers' productivity (as measured by the value of the goods they produce).
 Therefore, the primary principle of participatory economics is to reward workers for their effort and sacrifice.
-For example, mining work—which is dangerous and uncomfortable—would be more highly paid than office work for the same amount of time, thus allowing the miner to work fewer hours for the same pay, and the burden of highly dangerous and strenuous jobs to be shared among the populace.

 Additionally, participatory economics would provide exemptions from the compensation for effort principle.
-People with disabilities who are unable to work, children, the elderly, the infirm and workers who are legitimately in transitional circumstances, can be remunerated according to need.
-However, every able adult has the obligation to perform some socially useful work as a requirement for receiving reward.
-However, everyone would be entitled to free health care, education, skills training, and the freedom to choose between various democratically structured workplaces with balanced jobs balanced for desirability and empowerment.

 The starting point for the income of all workers in a participatory economy is an equal share of the social product.
 From this point, incomes for personal expenditures and consumption rights for public goods can be expected to diverge by small degrees, reflecting the choices that individuals make in between work and leisure time, and the level of danger and difficulty of a job as judged by their immediate workplace peers.